 When building your own bandsaw, it makes more sense to build a larger one because larger bandsaws are much more expensive to buy, but building a bigger bandsaw only adds marginal material and effort over a smaller one.
 I wanted this bandsaw to be relatively light and portable, so this one has only a 14" (35 cm) wheel size.

-This eliminated the need for a frame around the top wheel mount.
-That simplified the construction, makes room for more robust parts, and also allows the shaft to be lowered closer to the beam of the frame.
+This eliminated the need for a frame around the top wheel mount, simplifying construction.
+It also makes room for more robust parts and allows the shaft to be lowered closer to the beam of the frame.

-A minor disadvantage of this design is that it relies on the force of blade tension to firmly fix the top wheel mount in place, so it's a bit loose without a blade.
+A disadvantage is that it relies on the force of blade tension to firmly fix the top wheel mount in place, so it's a bit loose without a blade.

 Personally I really don't like MDF, but I had some MDF lying around, and for the sake of determining the suitability of it, I figured I'd use it to make the wheels.